A little about me

 Since 1990, I have worked in various roles ranging from team member to manager.
 My approach is not directive; instead, I assist individuals in discovering solutions independently.

-Through these experiences, I learned how sustainable behavioural change can be achieved through practical approaches.
+I learned how change can be achieved through practical approaches.

-This process has also encouraged self-reflection regarding my own behaviours and a broader awareness of the common desire amongst us for personal change.
+This process has also encouraged self-reflection regarding my own behaviours and a broader awareness of the common desire amongst us for personal change at different times in our life.

-With three decades of experience related to addictive behaviours, ongoing professional development, and formal qualifications in Coaching and Mentoring, I now offer independent support services to individuals seeking personalised assistance.
+With three decades of experience related to addictive behaviours, ongoing professional development around menopause, and formal qualifications in Coaching and Mentoring, I now offer individual Coaching to people seeking a personalised approach to change happening in their life.

 Additionally, I bring extensive life experience, including navigating loss, bereavement, trauma, and family challenges.
 Becoming self employed and managing change.